Safe Waste Gas Abatement in High-Tech Industries

 According to the wafer’s impurities, diverse cleaning processes are used, utilizing either acidic or alkaline chemicals or solvents like acetone, ethanol and isopropyl alcohol.
 After each cleaning step, the disks are rinsed in ultrapure water.
 Subsequently, the wafers are dried residue-free.

 The cleaning agents used in the process create an exhaust that contains residue, either in gaseous form or as droplets.
-With the gas scrubber SALIX, DAS Environmental Experts provides a reliable system that vacuums and purifies these contaminated exhausts.
+With the gas scrubber SALIX, DAS Environmental Expert provides a reliable system that vacuums and purifies these contaminated exhausts.

 Carbonaceous compounds that easily evaporate are called Volatile Organic Compounds (VOC), with some compounds that evaporate to a gaseous state at room temperature.
 Both the semiconductor and solar industries use such substances as auxiliary materials.
 VOC often have an unpleasant odor and can be toxic and harmful to the environment.

 VOC emissions can also cause substantial damage to the manufacturing plant.
 When VOC condensate in exhaust systems, the condensate can escape through leaks and pose a health risk to employees, or flow back into the manufacturing systems and cause fires.
-DAS Environmental Experts designed the system JUNIPER to avoid such risks, and safely remove these hydrocarbons from the exhausts of manufacturing plants.
+DAS Environmental Expert designed the system JUNIPER to avoid such risks, and safely remove these hydrocarbons from the exhausts of manufacturing plants.

 Many waste gas abatement processes require the extraction of dusts.
 Dusts from waste gases are very fine solid particles that, stirred up, can remain suspended in the air over extended periods of time.
 Particles with a diameter of more than ten micrometers are considered coarse dust and are caught by the nasal hairs or mucous membranes of the nasopharyngeal cavity.
 Dusts of particles smaller than ten micrometers (PM10) are called particulate matter, and if inhaled, can reach deeply into the lungs by way of the trachea and bronchial tubes.

 Particles sized smaller than 2.5 micrometers are called fine particles (PM2.5) and sizes smaller than 0.1 micrometers are called ultrafine particles.
-Particulate matter comprised of PM10, PM2.5 and ultra fine particles are difficult to treat because the micro particles pass with the exhaust through the gas scrubber and separator without getting caught in the scrubbing liquid.
+Particulate matter comprised of PM10, PM2.5 and ultra-fine particles are difficult to treat because the micro particles pass with the exhaust through the gas scrubber and separator without getting caught in the scrubbing liquid.

 DAS Environmental Experts developed the electrostatic dust collector EDC product line specifically to collect such particulate matter.
-Our EDC systems are used in the semiconductor, solar and flat screen industries, and meet environmental regulations in LED-manufacturing; particularly in regards to arsenic, where the system guarantees meeting the legally prescribed and extremely low emission limit values.
+Our EDC systems are used in the semiconductor, solar and flat screen industries, and meet environmental regulations in LED-manufacturing; particularly in regard to arsenic, where the system guarantees meeting the legally prescribed and extremely low emission limit values.